SunZhi-Will/LexiTechly/README.md

 - 📊 CEFR level analysis of web content
 - 📚 Comprehensive assessment of vocabulary, grammar, and topic complexity
 - 💬 Interactive AI chat for content understanding
-- 📝 Vocabulary list with AI-powered word analysis
+- 📝 Vocabulary List with AI Analysis
-- 🎯 Clean and intuitive user interface
+- 🎯 Clean and Intuitive Interface
-- 🌙 Dark mode support
+- 🌙 Dark Mode Support
+- 🔊 Word and Sentence Pronunciation (using Speechify API)
+- 💾 Unlimited Local Storage

 ## 🚀 Installation

 1. Download and extract the project ZIP file
-2. Open Chrome browser and navigate to `chrome://extensions/`
+2. Open Chrome browser and go to `chrome://extensions/`
 3. Enable `Developer mode` in the top right
 4. Click `Load unpacked`
 5. Select the extracted folder

-## 📖 Usage
+## 📖 How to Use

-### 1. Obtain Gemini API Key
+### 1. Get Gemini API Key
 - Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
 - Sign in with your Google account
-- Click "Get API key"
+- Click "Get API key" button
-- Copy the generated API Key
+- Copy the generated API key

-### 2. Configure API Key
+### 2. Set Up API Key
 - Click the extension icon
-- Navigate to settings
+- Go to settings
-- Enter and save your API Key
+- Enter and save your API key

 ### 3. Analyze Content
 - Click the extension icon on any English webpage
 - Select "Analyze Current Page"
 - Review the analysis results

-### 4. AI Chat
-- Access the chat via bottom navigation
-- Type your question
-- Receive AI-powered responses

 ### 4. Vocabulary Management
 - Access vocabulary list via bottom navigation